robwschlegel/tikoraluk/README.md

 ## Updates

+* December 7, 2018
+  * More work on the slide-show

 * December 6, 2018
   * Created rough draft for NAPA OISST comparison presentation slides
   * Fully edited results found in the larger comparison document